 Program Manager, Modeling, Simulation and Licensing

-Tanju Sofu leads the Reactor Product Line of DOE’s Nuclear Energy Advanced Modeling & Simulation (NEAMS) program, and coordinates Fast Reactor Methods, Modeling and Validation activities under the Advanced Reactor Technologies (ART) program.
-His current responsibilities include technical leadership and programmatic guidance for development of advanced modeling and simulation tools to support deployment and licensing of innovative nuclear reactor concepts.
+Tanju Sofu is the deputy national technical director of DOE’s Nuclear Energy Advanced Modeling & Simulation (NEAMS) program, and coordinates fast reactor methods, modeling and validation activities under the Advanced Reactor Technologies (ART) program.
+His current responsibilities include technical leadership and programmatic guidance for development and validation of advanced modeling and simulation tools to support deployment and licensing of innovative nuclear reactor concepts.

 John Stevens leads the Reactor Material Management Programs in Argonne’s Nuclear Science and Engineering Division, whose teams perform reactor conversion design and analysis, in addition to contributing to development of advanced fuels.
 He is a reactor physicist with over 30 years of engineering experience.
 John also serves as a Relationship Manager in DNNMMM (NA-23) for Argonne’s National Security Programs.

 Dr. Taek K. Kim is the Manager for the Nuclear Systems Analysis Group in Argonne’s Nuclear Science and Engineering Division.
 He is a principal nuclear engineer responsible for technical leadership and programmatic guidance of a variety of activities on reactor physics, neutronics methods and simulations, advanced reactor concept development, and nuclear fuel cycle analysis.